MetabolicAtlas/MetabolicAtlas/README.md

 sudo chown -R <user> neo4j
 ```
 Replace `<user>` with your user name.
-The ownership will be automatically be reset when running the project, so you will
+The ownership will be automatically reset when running the project, so you will
 have to repeat this step for every rebuild.